 Earlier on in the series we explored the basic concepts of usability, which offers a decent base for us to begin forming theories.
 However, we can’t rely on these usability heuristics alone.
 We also need what’s called formative usability testing, where we base theories on user insights; and summative testing, where we confirm those theories.

 Formative testing tells us what needs to be improved, whereas summative testing indicates whether or not these improvements were successful.
 Formative testing reveals insights that we can use to mock up our mid- and high-fidelity wireframes, whereas summative testing is often used to validate these wireframes once created.

 Let’s take a look at the different types of usability testing.

 Businesses that spend only 10% of their budget on usability improvements see, on average, a 135% increase in their desired metrics, so the ROI of usability is significant.

-With tree testing, users are shown a depiction of an app or website’s navigation without the distraction of visual elements, and are asked where they would navigate in order to find something.
-A example question could be: “Where would you go to find a meal plan?” — which could yield different results depending on whether the navigation category is labeled as Meal Plans, or else something more obscure like Downloads.
+During tree testing, users are shown a tree-like sitemap of an app or website’s navigation without the distraction of visual elements, and are asked where they would navigate to in order to find something.
+A question could be: “Where would you go to find a meal plan?” — which could yield different results depending on whether the nav category is labeled as Meal Plans, or else something more obscure like Downloads.

 Open Card Sorting